 Banyan Gives Back

 Banyan’s mission is to help people achieve and maintain health and well-being through the wisdom of Ayurveda.
 In addition to our Banyan Community Grant Fund, through which we fund projects that share Ayurveda with people in need, we also work directly with local, national, and international non-profit organizations through charitable giving and in-kind donations.
-Below is a sample of the organizations we support.
+Below is a sample of the ways we give back and the organizations we support.

 American Botanical Council is a nonprofit that is passionate about helping people live healthier lives through the responsible use of herbs and other medicinal and beneficial plants.
 For nearly 25 years, the American Botanical Council (ABC) has been an independent research and education organization dedicated to providing reliable science-based and traditional information for consumers, healthcare practitioners, researchers, educators, industry professionals, and the media.